The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs

+We will now formally define the comparison process and establish stochastic domination before briefly discussing why the comparison process is attractive.
 We define the comparison process as follows.
 Let $G = (V,E)$ be a graph and denote the state of a vertex $v$ at time $t$ by $\xi^R_t(v)\in \{-1,0,1\}$ where state $1$ is infectious, state $0$ is healthy (and susceptible), and state $-1$ is isolating.
 Given an initial state $\xi_0^R$, this comparison model evolves according to the following rules